1jour1vin

 Château Pédesclaux

-Château Pédesclaux was founded in 1810, at the beginning of the 19th century, by Urbain Pierre Pédesclaux, a well-known and highly respected wine merchant in Bordeaux.
+Château Pédesclaux was founded in the early 19th century, in 1810, by Mr. Urbain Pierre Pédesclaux, a well-known and highly respected wine broker in Bordeaux.
 In 1855, Château Pédesclaux was classified as a Fifth Growth in Pauillac.
 The Count of Gastebois purchased the estate in 1891.
-It underwent a complete renovation, which improved the quality of the wines.
-Purchased by Mr. Lorenzetti, who also owned Château Lilian-Ladouys, he initiated the reorganization of Château Pédesclaux’s vineyard with the acquisition of new plots.
-He also implemented a vast replanting program and completely overhauled the production team.
-All of this was done with a single goal in mind: to improve the quality of the wine and restore its former glory.
+The estate underwent a complete renovation, which improved the quality of the wines.
+Purchased by Mr. Lorenzetti, who also owned Château Lilian-Ladouys, he initiated the reorganization of Château Pédesclaux’s vineyard by acquiring new plots.
+He also implemented an extensive replanting program and completely overhauled the production team.
+All of this was done with a single goal in mind: to improve the quality of the wine and restore it to its former glory.

 At the time of the 1855 classification, Château Pédesclaux comprised a 25-hectare vineyard located in the commune of Pauillac.
 It was divided into two groups of plots and two types of soil.
-On one side, gravel on clay-limestone soil located north of the appellation between Château Mouton-Rothschild and Château Pontet-Canet, with vines that favor power and bouquet.
-On the other, siliceous gravel from the west of Pauillac near Château Lynch-Bages, soils that tend to produce finesse and minerality.
+On one side, gravel soils over a clay-limestone base located in the northern part of the appellation between Château Mouton-Rothschild and Château Pontet-Canet—terroir that favors power and bouquet.
+On the other, siliceous gravel soils in western Pauillac near Château Lynch-Bages—soils that tend to produce finesse and minerality.
 As for the grape varieties at Château Pédesclaux, they reflect a tendency toward Merlot for a Médoc Cru Classé.
 Merlot accounts for 45% of the vineyard, with 50% Cabernet Sauvignon and 5% Cabernet Franc.

 For more information, visit the website at Pédesclaux